awslabs/aws-iot-device-client/README.md

 #### Custom Compilation - Exclude Specific IoT Features to Reduce Executable Footprint

 **Description**:
-The Device Client can be customized during build time to exclude certain IoT features from compilation.
+The Device Client can be customized during build time to exclude certain IoT features from compilation, which may be helpful if you don't plan to use a particular feature and you'd like to decrease the overall size of the output executable.
 All features are included by default.
 Use CMake variables in order to configure which features to exclude.
 See the project `CMakeLists.txt` file for the options provided and their descriptions.

 **Use Case**:
 If there are certain IoT Features that you do not plan to use, then you can potentially minimize both on-disk and